KrezOVO/Awesome-Prediction/README.md

 # Awesome Prediction Project

-This project is designed for quick data preprocessing and linear regression analysis using Python.
-It includes scripts for generating interactive 3D visualizations and performing regression analysis on a dataset, leveraging libraries like `pandas`, `plotly`, and `scikit-learn`.
+This project is designed for quick data preprocessing and regression analysis using Python.
+It includes scripts for generating interactive 3D visualizations and performing various regression techniques (linear, ridge) on a dataset, leveraging libraries like `pandas`, `plotly`, and `scikit-learn`.

 ## Repository Structure
 - **data preprocessing/data.py**: